Well, why not try writing some ARM64 (RISC) assembly code?

 Thanks for the ARM64 example.
 I don't have a computer with an ARM processor, so not easy to the test sample.
 Thanks for maintaining Poasm.
 Yes, the C version is shorter and is looking better.

-Quote from: Vortex on Yesterday at 09:09:29 PMThanks for the ARM64 example.
+Quote from: Vortex on March 30, 2026, 09:09:29 PMThanks for the ARM64 example.
 I don't have a computer with an ARM processor, so not easy to the test sample.
 Thanks for maintaining Poasm.
 Yes, the C version is shorter and is looking better.

 I have seen some hints on the web that Windows 11 (on X64) may be able to emulate ARM64 code (not just using the weird ARM64EC mode).
 I can't verify this myself since my only Windows 11 machine right now is a laptop with an ARM64 processor.